teao11/barca_fc_basketball_capstone/EDA/Explanation_of_Files.md

 ### Webscrapping
 *webscraping_salaries.ipynb*
 This file is to scrape salaries off of espn.com.
-The next button not working yet
+The next button now working
+Next implementation can be clicking the years
+Full Automation was implemented.
+Will scale with more information for future use

+### Salaries_cleaning
+*Salaries_cleaning.ipynb*
+This file will import the three csv files then clean and merge them and upload to the postgres DB